mail2fish/fun_code/Readme.md

 <span style="color:red">Note: Please replace ./funcode_darwin_arm64 in the command with the actual downloaded program name.</span>

 ```
 chmod +x ./funcode_darwin_arm64
 ./funcode_darwin_arm64
 ```

 After the program runs normally, the interface is as shown below:

 ![Running on Mac](docs/images/run_in_mac.png)

 On the first run, an administrator account will be automatically created.
-The username is admin, and the password will be prompted once in the terminal.
+The username is `admin`, and the password will be prompted once in the terminal.
 You can later check the default password in the `funcode_server/config/config.yaml` file.
 If you change the password in the admin panel later, the default password will become invalid.

 In addition, on the first run, the default listening port is 8080.
 If port 8080 is already occupied, the program will automatically increment the port number and try other available ports (such as 8081).